Lazr1026/Sans/README.md

 # Harold
-A discord bot for internet ivans discord server
+A discord bot for internet ivans and Lasr's discord servers